tiianhk/jukebeat/README.md

 ## Data

-The information for downloading the audio data of Ballroom, Hainsworth, SMC, GTZAN are shared by Jingwei Zhao [here](https://github.com/zhaojw1998/Beat-Transformer#audio-data).
+To download the audio data of Ballroom, Hainsworth, SMC, and GTZAN, visit [here](https://github.com/zhaojw1998/Beat-Transformer#audio-data).
 The download [link](https://ddmal.music.mcgill.ca/breakscience/dbeat/) for HJDB audio is currently not accessible.
-The beat and downbeat annotations are released by Sebastian Böck [here](https://github.com/superbock/ISMIR2019).
+To download the beat and downbeat annotations, visit [here](https://github.com/superbock/ISMIR2019).

 To reproduce the experiments, please organize the data as follows: